 To be assessed in a unit the student must:

-- (i) have a satisfactory attendance and participation pattern as deemed by Daramalan College and supported by the BSSS.i.e.
-90% attendance and participation rate is the minimum requirement unless appropriate documentation is received. - (ii) substantially complete and submit at least 70% of all assessment tasks in the unit.
+(i) have a satisfactory attendance and participation pattern as deemed by Daramalan College and supported by the BSSS.i.e.
+90% attendance and participation rate is the minimum requirement unless appropriate documentation is received.